kennyphan02/Coding-Notes/Kotlin/Building a Dice App.md

 - Use an IntRange to specify numbers 1-6 on a die
 	- Val diceRange = 1..6
 	- use the random() function on diceRange to generate a number
+- Adding a button textview.
+	- TextView and Button will be located within a *ConstrainedLayout* which is a type of *ViewGroup*
+	- Views within a viewgroup are children of the parent.
+	- In this case, the app is using the textview and button as the children of the constrainedlayout (parent)